Abdulla-Ali/transcoder/README.md

 # TODO - things left to do before students get access

  - Clear up TODO items
- - Put proper pydoc generation in and fill in all docstrings
  - Write bit about cloning repo
- - Write tests for asASCII (but not give the function)

 <!--  LocalWords:  pdoc
  -->